For couples living in a healthy relationship, the decision to start a family is usually made together and is something to look forward to.

 - You may not be allowed to use contraception and the choice is not yours to make.

-Often abuse can get worse (or even start if there's never been any before) during a pregnancy as the baby can be seen as a threat by an abuser.
+Often abuse can start or get worse during a pregnancy as the baby can be seen as a threat.

-Once born, a baby can become another target for the abuse.
-A baby may be used as a tool to abuse you emotionally or psychologically.
+Once born, a baby can become another target for the abuse and may be used as a tool to abuse you emotionally or psychologically.
 As well as keeping yourself safe, you may find that you also need to look for ways of protecting your child.
 Think about keeping safe by looking at the safety planning page.

 Your safety and that of your unborn baby or young child is important.
-If you can do so safely, speak to your midwife or health visitor who can signpost you to support.
+If you are worried can do so safely, speak to your GP, midwife or health visitor who can signpost you to support.